bkmazefe/FusionSnippets/README.md

 <img width="497" alt="sample2" src="https://github.com/bkmazefe/FusionSnippets/assets/27952818/4fff19f7-3f83-471f-950d-64bf9e85403a">

 A snippet extension for the Fusion UI library.
 This extension supports lua and luau.
-Credits to Barocena for the 'require Fusion' snippet
+Credits to @Barocena for the 'require Fusion' snippet

 To Use:
 * You can do 'Fusion Help' to get a full list of snippets